It should be about your needs

 The challenge – from “doing the right stuff” to “value creation”

-As a matter of fact, when I started my professional life, it was all about doing as much as you can, being productive, and delivering (agreed and beyond agreed) results.
+When I started my professional life, it was all about doing as much as you can, being productive, and delivering (agreed and beyond agreed) results.
 While my career evolved, it shifted from “doing” towards “goal-directed doing” towards “making an impact.”
 In recent years, I am moving more consciously into the area of “creating value.”

 It is applicable for organizations, but I use it also for personal life.

-- The outcome for an organization could be market share/ shareholder value etc… Furthermore, for a public organization in Healthcare, “time of healing” in a hospital bed, number of side effects.
+- The outcome for an organization could be market share/ shareholder value etc… For a public organization in Healthcare, “time of healing” in a hospital bed, number of side effects.
 For a media company viewing figures and market share.
 For a personal outcome, this could be the next promotion, appraisal rating, more time available for family, etc.

 - Impact for organizations could be a contribution to climate change (footprint) / brand awareness.
 For a public organization in Healthcare could this be quality of life, the experience of patiënt in recovery, time of returning to work again?
 For a media company, could this be how much viewers have changed their view on global warming etc. Personally could be more time for hobbies, being a better dad, doing a study, etc.